This report was prepared by members of the NHMRC Centre of Research Excellence in Cervical Cancer Control

 Executive Summary

-In this fourth report on Australia’s progress towards the elimination of cervical cancer as a public health problem, we are continuing to revise and update our indicators to reflect our rapidly progressing cervical cancer prevention and control environment.
+In this fifth report on Australia’s progress towards the elimination of cervical cancer as a public health problem, progress is evident towards elimination across most indicators but falling HPV vaccination and cervical screening participation rates demand urgent attention.

-We are optimistic that Australia can address the ongoing challenges identified in this report by effectively implementing the national strategy for the elimination of cervical cancer as a public health problem, noting its important emphasis on improving data quality and completeness, and focus on equity.
+We note that data remain unavailable to fully assess progress towards elimination for Aboriginal and Torres Strait Islander women, as well as other priority groups, including women from culturally and linguistically diverse backgrounds.
+However, we are optimistic that Australia can address the ongoing challenges identified in this report by effectively implementing the national strategy for the elimination of cervical cancer as a public health problem, noting its important emphasis on improving data quality and completeness, and focus on equity.

 Below is a table showcasing Australia's progress towards the elimination of cervical cancer against WHO targets.